buerokratt/POC.CentOps/docs/technical/implementation.md

 # CentOps Implementation

-CentOps implemented in .NET 6.0 with C#
+CentOps is implemented in .NET 6.0 with C#

 ## Technologies Used and Their Function